KB-GModStore/aas_doc/client/ui/functions/items.md

 ---
-description: You can see some items UI Functions
+description: You can see some items UI functions
 ---
 # Items UI Functions

 ### AAS.ItemMenu()
 Open the Item menu